Baboucar/web-programming-101/week-0/wp101-notes-0.md

 **Compiling Code** :: The translation is done ahead of time, so when the code/program runs later, what's running is actually the translated code.

-**HTML (Hypertext Markup Language)** :: HTML is the code that is used to structure a web page and its content.
-HTML is not a programming language, but a Markup Language that is used to structure content.
+**HTML (Hypertext Markup Language)** :: HTML is the code that is used to structure a web page and its content. **HTML is not a programming language**, but a Markup Language that is used to structure content.

 HTML is executed in the browser.
 HTML documents (pages) are delivered as "documents".
 These are then **parsed**, which turns them into the Document Object Model (DOM) internal representation, within the web browser